Home Warranty Regional Differences: Coverage & Costs by State

 State Regulations, Licensing & Consumer Protections

 Home warranties are not regulated uniformly across the country.
-Depending on your state, they may be overseen by an insurance commissioner, a real estate commission, or a financial services department — and in some states, oversight is minimal at all.
+Depending on your state, they may be overseen by an insurance commissioner, a real estate commission, or a financial services department.
+In some states, oversight is minimal.

 How Regulation Varies by State

-States like Florida (Office of Insurance Regulation), Texas (Real Estate Commission), and New York (Department of Financial Services) have established regulatory frameworks that hold home warranty companies accountable for their promises.
-This matters because regulated states are more likely to require:
+States like Florida (Office of Insurance Regulation), Texas (Department of Licensing and Regulation), and New York (Department of Financial Services) have established regulatory frameworks that hold home warranty companies accountable for their promises.
+Regulated states are more likely to require:

 • Licensing before a company can sell warranties in the state